Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 procurement

-Requires drones purchased by the State of Mississippi or any political subdivision to be from a domestic manufacturer (incorporated and headquartered in the US with majority American citizen ownership, manufactured at a US facility).
-Repairs must also be performed by domestic companies.
-Prohibits state and local agencies from buying or operating small drones manufactured in the People's Republic of China, with a carve-out for units purchased before January 1, 2025.
-Does not apply to private or commercial operators.
+Requires all drones purchased by the State of Mississippi, its agencies, or political subdivisions to be manufactured by a company incorporated and headquartered in the United States with majority American citizen ownership and US-based manufacturing.
+Prohibits state and local agencies from purchasing or operating small drones manufactured in the People's Republic of China, with exception for Chinese-made drones purchased before January 1, 2025.
+Mandates domestic company handling of repairs.
+Provides 10% bid preference to Mississippi-based companies.
+Applies to government procurement only; does not restrict private or commercial drone operators.

 View source